-iOS 26.4 Beta 4: A Closer Look at Apple’s Latest Developer Update
+iOS 26.4: A Closer Look at Apple’s Latest Big Update

-Let’s take a closer look at what’s new in iOS 26.4 Beta 4.
+Let’s take a closer look at what iOS 26.4 brings.

 1) AI Playlist Creation in Apple Music

-A standout feature in this release cycle is AI-generated playlists in Apple Music, internally referred to as Playlist Playground.
+A standout feature in this release cycle is free, AI-generated playlists that users can find inside Apple Music app.
+Internally this feature is referred to as Playlist Playground, where users can play around with AI to build their own playlists.

-Instead of manually building playlists, users can simply describe what they want.
+Users can simply describe what they want through text-based prompts.
 Type something like “Relaxing evening music” or “Upbeat workout mix,” and Apple’s AI generates a curated playlist of about 25 songs that match your vibe.

 Users can then tweak the results, adjust the vibe, or modify the playlist artwork.